tensorhydra/Qwen3-8B-AIMO3-TIR-Finetune/README.md

 | Gradient checkpointing | Enabled |
 | TF32 (tensor cores) | Enabled |

-The model was trained for approximately 3 full epochs across the entire dataset.
-Below is the training and validation loss plot:
+The model is trained for 8750 steps (~ 1 epoch) before stopping.
+Below are the train and validation loss curves for the entire training session.

 ![Loss plot](loss_plot.png)